What You Need to Know About Selling a House in California

 The best time to sell your California home can vary depending on location.

 Suppose you want to sell your home fast.
-The best month is also June, so you need to list it in March.
+June is the best month, so you need to list it in March.
 Homes listed in March sold an average of four days faster.

 What are my home-selling options in California?